Debug Orchestration Features

 In the debug mode, a blue circle appears to the right of the step in the orchestration flow.
 You can set a breakpoint by clicking either the blue circle or the step in the orchestration flow.
 A blue dot appears next to the orchestration step indicating that the breakpoint has been set.

 If you set a breakpoint and click the Run/Resume icon on the Debug Orchestrations panel, the orchestration runs until it encounters that step.
-To continue execution after the breakpoint, you can use the Run/Resume or Step Forward icons on the Debug Orchestrations panel.
+To continue processing after the breakpoint, you can use the Run/Resume or Step Forward icons on the Debug Orchestrations panel.